top of page

 Location: Online via Zoom

-Speakers: Dr. Anders Møller Jensen (Research Centre for Care and Rehabilitation, VIA University College, Denmark )
+Speaker: Dr. Anders Møller Jensen (Research Centre for Care and Rehabilitation, VIA University College, Denmark )

-Moderator: Dr. Rob Dean (Lincoln School of Creative Arts, University of Lincoln ,UK)
+Respondent: Dr. Rob Dean (Lincoln School of Creative Arts, University of Lincoln ,UK)

 Anders.jpg